Non-Parametric Probabilistic Robustness: A Conservative Risk Estimator under Unknown Perturbation Distributions: Introduction

 Intuitively, PR addresses the question: ``What is the likelihood of encountering AEs under stochastic perturbations?''.
 Such stochastic perturbations should be generated from \textit{a given distribution}, referred to as the ``input model'' in, e.g., \cite{webb2018statistical,weng2019proven,zhang2024protip}.
-Indeed, this perturbation distribution is assumed to be known and fixed in the very first formal definition of PR \cite{webb2018statistical} and has since been adopted by \textit{all} subsequent studies in both PR assessment \cite{webb2018statistical,weng2019proven,wang2021statistically,pautov2022cc,couellan2021probabilistic,baluta2021scalable,tit2021efficient,zhang2022proa,pmlr_v206_tit23a,zhang2024protip} and PR training \cite{wang2021statistically,robey2022probabilistically,zhang2024prass,zhang2025adversarial,zhang2025prbench} works.
+Indeed, this perturbation distribution is assumed to be known and fixed in the very first formal definition of PR \cite{webb2018statistical} and has since been adopted by \textit{all} subsequent studies in both PR assessment \cite{webb2018statistical,weng2019proven,wang2021statistically,pautov2022cc,couellan2021probabilistic,baluta2021scalable,tit2021efficient,zhang2022proa,pmlr_v206_tit23a,zhang2024protip} and PR training \cite{wang2021statistically,robey2022probabilistically,zhang2024prass,Zhang_2025_ICCV,zhang2025probabilistic} works.
 However, in practice, \textit{the perturbation distribution is rarely known a priori}.
 Although Gaussian or Uniform distributions are commonly used in the literature, these choices are merely illustrative and not intended to represent any universal perturbation distributions.
 As noted in those PR works, the assessor is expected to specify an appropriate perturbation distribution on a case-by-case basis, supported by justified evidence from the target application---an expectation that is often infeasible in practice.

-To bridge the gap arising from the unknown perturbation distribution, we introduce non-parametric probabilistic robustness (NPPR), a more practical PR metric that \textit{does not rely on any predefined perturbation distribution}.
-The term ``non-parametric'' follows its usage in statistical modelling, referring to approaches that do not assume a fixed parametric form for the underlying distribution but instead infer it from data.
-Accordingly, our proposed NPPR introduces an \textit{optimized} perturbation distribution learned from data.
-This enables the PR to be evaluated \textit{conservatively}, i.e., yielding the lowest PR estimate within the admissible perturbation distribution space (see Fig.~\ref{fig:illustration_NPPR}).
+To bridge the gap arising from the unknown perturbation distribution, we introduce non-parametric\footnote{The term ``non-parametric'' follows its usage in statistical modelling, referring to approaches that do not assume a fixed parametric form for the underlying distribution but instead infer it from data.} probabilistic robustness (NPPR), a more practical PR metric that \textit{does not rely on any predefined perturbation distribution}.
+Instead, NPPR derives the \textit{conservative} perturbation distribution from a set of distributions (representing, e.g., all possible noise from sensors).
+This yields the minimum PR over the admissible perturbation distribution set, i.e., providing a lower bound (see Fig.~\ref{fig:compare_nppr}).